Unfinished Business (2015 film): Production

 Filming began in mid-November 2013, in Boston, Massachusetts.
-In early October 2014, Vaughn and Miller were back in Boston for re-shoots of the film, and both actors were photographed on the set.
+In early October 2014, Vince Vaughn and Sienna Miller were back in Boston for re-shoots of the film, and both actors were photographed on the set.

+Release

 Marketing

 On November 26, 2014, 20th Century Fox released two trailers of the film.
 A restricted trailer and an edited trailer.
 The edited trailer was attached to screenings of Taken 3 and Mortdecai.
 On February 1, 2015, an advertisement for the film was released during Super Bowl XLIX that showed a montage of scenes set to the song "Like a Boss".

+Home media

+The film was released on DVD and Blu-ray on June 16, 2015.

 Reception

 Box office

 Unfinished Business was a box office bomb.
 The film grossed $10.2 million in North America and $4.2 million in other territories for a total gross of $14.4 million, failing to make back its budget of $35 million.

 In its opening weekend, Unfinished Business grossed $4.8 million, finishing in 10th place at the box office.
 This was the lowest opening of Vince Vaughn's career, the previous unfortunate box office low being $7 million by 2013's Delivery Man.